Clients Are Always Our First Priority

 Questions About Probating a Long Island Estate

 Whether you were named an executor in a will or if your loved one recently died, if you've never had to deal with probate proceedings before, you're probably very unfamiliar with the process.
-At the Law Offices of Steven M. Adler, PLLC, we have over 30 years of experience assisting executors and administrators through the probate process.
+At Adler Law, we have over 50 years of experience assisting executors and administrators through the probate process.
 We have compiled a list of frequently asked questions about probate which you can find below.
 We encourage you to continue reading and for further information, please don't hesitate to contact our office directly.

 What is Probate?

 Probate is the court-monitored process whereby a will is proved to the satisfaction of the Surrogate Judge.
 From there, an executor will be appointed to collect and distribute the estate's assets to the creditors and the beneficiaries named in the will.

 What is a Will?